Glycerol dialkyl glycerol tetraether: Biological origin

-GDGTs originate as archaeal membrane lipids, whose fatty acids are converted to glycerol via esterification.
+Isoprenoid GDGTs originate as archaeal membrane lipids, whose fatty acids are converted to glycerol via esterification (ether lipid).
 They were first recognized as being associated with extremophilic archaea, but research in recent decades has discovered the compounds in a wide range of mesophilic environments as well, including soils, lake sediment, and marine deposits.
 Archaeal phylogenetic classes Nitrososphaerota (formerly Thaumarchaeota), Thermoproteota (formerly Crenarchaeota), "Euryarchaeota", and "Korarchaeota" produce GDGTs.

 Branched GDGTs are most commonly detected in peats and soils and are most associated with terrestrial settings.
 To date, no direct evidence for an unequivocal source organism has been reported, but the structural similarity of acidobacterial lipid to brGDGT alkyl chains strongly suggests that acidobacteriota synthesize brGDGT.
+The stereochemistry strongly hints at a non-archaeal origin.

 GDGT-0

 GDGT-0 has zero cyclopentane moieties and is the most ubiquitous isoGDGT synthesized by archaea.
 Halophilic archaea are the only group of archaea not known to produce GDGT-0.
 Carbon isotope analyses and association with sites of anaerobic methane oxidation suggest that GDGT-0 is produced via methanotrophs.
-In older microbiology literature GDGT-0 is sometimes referred to as caldarchaeol.
+In microbiology literature not dealing with the geological record, GDGT-0 is sometimes referred to as caldarchaeol.

-GDGT-1 – GDGT-3
+GDGT-1 – GDGT-4

 GDGT-1, GDGT-2, and GDGT-3 have one, two, and three cyclopentane rings respectively within their isoprenoid biphytane carbon structures, respectively.
 Nitrososphaerota are the largest producers of these groups in marine and lacustrine environments.
 Methanogens are not thought to be large synthesizers of these molecules, with the exception of Methanopyrus kandleri, which does produce them.
-These classes are lower in abundance than GDGT-0 and GDGT-4 and are used in the TEX86 paleothermometer.
+These classes are lower in abundance than GDGT-0 and GDGRT-4.
+They are used in the TEX86 paleothermometer.

+GDGT-4 refers to the version with four cyclopentane rings.
+It is quite abundant (although not easy to differentiate from crenarchaeol on GC/MS, see below).
+Nitrososphaerota also makes GDGT-4.

 Crenarchaeol

 Crenarchaeol is mainly attributed to ammonium-oxidizing Nitrososphaerota and has four cyclopentane rings plus one cyclohexane ring, which distinguishes it from GDGT-4 and is unique to the Nitrososphaerota phylum.
 The evolution of the cyclohexane ring was likely to adjust the density of the membrane packing to more optimally function at the cooler ocean temperatures to which Nitrososphaerota adapted.
 Due to their structural similarities, crenarchaeol and GDGT-4 have similar GC/MS elution times.
 They are similar in prevalence to GDGT-0 and therefore are not included in the TEX86 paleothermometer because their abundance overwhelms the less abundant GDGT groups.

-A crenarchaeol isomer, however, is a part of the TEX86 paleothermometer.
+A crenarchaeol regioisomer, however, is a part of the TEX86 paleothermometer.
+This isomer likely differs by having a cis configuration on the cyclopentane ring neighboring the additional cyclohexane ring.
+It is presumed to be also made by Nitrososphaerota.